DevRel-Foundation/.github/profile/README.md

   The Steering Committee will provide expectations, timelines, tools, and regular check-ins for group leads.
 In addition, we’ll be available via the [Discord community](https://discord.com/channels/1255563562449899573/1286611262989533255) for questions as they arise.
 </details>

+## Governance Playbook

+Developer Relations Foundation is a community-driven project, with no funding involved.
+[This README](https://github.com/DevRel-Foundation/governance) documents the official DRF Playbook to understand how the Developer Relations Foundation operates and is structured.
+While the general Charter provides a general overview of the project’s structure and governance, this document covers specific operational details that ensure smooth participation and collaboration.
+It includes documentation on the DRF community structure, roles, and responsibilities, communication channels, regular meetings, and processes to submit new proposals and start or continue discussions.

+- ✍️ Terminology
+- 🎯 Introduction to DRF Phased Approach for Continuous Progress
+- 🌳 Community Structure
+  - Steering Committee Structure
+  - Working Group Structure
+      -  📊 Metrics and Reporting Working Group
+      -  🧠 Innovation and Emerging Trends Working Group
+      -  🎓 Career Support Working Group
+      -  🏛️ Structure and Organization Working Group
+      -  📚 Resource Aggregation Working Group
+      -  🙋 Community Engagement Support Working Group
+- Communication Channels
+- Community Calls and WG Meetings
+- Processes
 ## Resources

 * [dev-rel.org](https://dev-rel.org): Official website for the Developer Relations Foundation.